 This procedure may remove some lower stretch marks below the navel where the skin is removed, but an abdominoplasty won’t treat stretch marks that occur in other areas.

-All surgery leaves scars, but Dr. Gill hides scars below the bikini line and between the hipbones.
+All surgery leaves scars, but Dr. Ross and Dr. Holmes hide scars below the bikini line and between the hipbones.

 Most patients can return to work after about 10 days following abdominoplasty surgery.

 Potential complications or risks include scarring, infection, bleeding and delayed healing.
-Dr. Gill will discuss the all risks with you, along with steps that you may take to minimize them.
+Dr. Ross and Dr. Holmes will discuss all the risks with you, along with steps that you may take to minimize them.